numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## Time Characteristics

-All windowing operations generate new records as an output of reduce operations. event time and watermark are two main primitives that determine how the time propagates in a streaming application. so for all new records generated in a reduce operation, event time is set to the end time of the window.
+All windowing operations generate new records as an output of reduce operations.
+Event-time and Watermark are two main primitives that determine how the time propagates in a streaming application. so for all new records generated in a reduce operation, event time is set to the end time of the window.

-For example, for a reduce operation over a keyed/non-keyed window with start and end defined by `[2031-09-29T18:47:00Z, 2031-09-29T18:48:00Z)`, event time for all the records generated will be set to `2031-09-29T18:47:59.999Z` since millisecond is the smallest granularity (as of now) event time is set to the last timestamp that belongs to a window.
+For example, for a reduce operation over a keyed/non-keyed window with a start and end defined by `[2031-09-29T18:47:00Z, 2031-09-29T18:48:00Z)`, event time for all the records generated will be set to `2031-09-29T18:47:59.999Z` since millisecond is the smallest granularity (as of now) event time is set to the last timestamp that belongs to a window.